If you want to live a transformed life, you need to know more than the Good News.

 The next time Satan challenges your future, remind him of his!

 I hope this has been helpful to you.
-Please subscribe in the yellow box at the top of the page, and feel free to leave a comment below!
+Please subscribe, and feel free to leave a comment below!